LucxxM/LucxxM/README.md

 -
 - 👀 I’m interested in developpement web and app developpement.
 -
 - 🌱 I’m currently studying to be CDA at Académie Digitale.
+(In progress => Java).
+-
-Personally i work to learn javascript and javascript's frameworks.
+- 🌱 Personally i work to learn javascript and javascript's frameworks.
 -
 - 🎖️ I graduated DWWM.
 Developpeur web and web mobile.
 -